pgniewko/solubility/README.md

                                     --out_file ../data/results/ensemble.test_100.preds.dat
 ```

-* Check out your challange predictions and compare to the values that could be found in public sources:
+* Check out your challenge predictions and compare them to the values that could be found in public sources:
 ```
 python estimate_accuracy.py ../data/test/test_100.with.gse.smi ../results//ensemble.test_100.preds.dat ../data/test/test_100.in-train.smi
 ```

 ### Datasets

-_Note:_ The training dataset (i.e. all unique SMILES extracted from the raw data) was only mildly curated: (i) filtered out compounds with MolW > 600 or MolW < 60 (ii) if multiple measurements are available, compounds with differences larger than 1 log unit or having the opposite signs (e.g. logS0=3 and logS0=-3) were excluded (iii) OCHEM db is excluded completely (plenty of dubious datapoints)
+_Note:_ The training dataset (i.e. all unique SMILES extracted from the raw data) was only mildly curated: (1) filtered out compounds with MolW > 600 or MolW < 60 (2) if multiple measurements are available, compounds with differences larger than 1 log unit or having the opposite signs (e.g. logS0=3 and logS0=-3) were excluded (3) OCHEM db is excluded completely (because of too many dubious datapoints).

 | Dataset                   | Do I trust it? | Comments                                 |